top of page

 • Upset by loud noises or background noises such as a light buzzing

-While there are some similarities in how we approach our work with children and adults, both often use a Ayres Sensory Integration (ASI) approach.
+While there are some similarities in how we approach our work with children and adults, both may use a Ayres Sensory Integration (ASI) approach.
 We individually tailor your care to meet your needs.
 Some of the work that we do together will include:

 • Using specialized equipment common in ASI such as tactile (touch), proprioceptive (pressure), and vestibular modalities (movement/swings) to explore your adaptive responses in a safe environment.